 For a complete guide on how to calculate and analyze the CES, click here.

 First Contact Resolution

 First Contact Resolution or FCR refers to the percentage of issues resolved by your team on the first interaction with the customer.
-First contact resolution is a key contact center KPI because your ability to track it and improve it over time will lead to reduced operational costs, improved customer satisfaction and customer experience, increased up-sell and cross-sell opportunities, and higher levels of employee satisfaction.
+FCR is a key contact center KPI because your ability to track and improve it over time will lead to reduced operational costs, improved satisfaction and customer experience, increased up-sell and cross-sell opportunities, and higher levels of employee satisfaction.